Artur-T-Malas/batch-file-renamer/README.md

 ## Known bugs
 - After renaming, changing the extension selection does not enable the "Rename" button (it should, since both modifying the length of padding and "New name" do it)
-- Changing the directory doesn't clean old extensions checkboxes (should be deleted before recreating)

 ## Fixes to do
 - Make sure changing directory resets everything